-Applying for business credit and charge cards is a great way to earn more miles and points than you already do, but many people don’t apply for business cards because they incorrectly believe they don’t qualify.
+Applying for business credit cards is a great way to earn more miles and points than you already do, but many people don’t apply for business cards because they incorrectly believe they don’t qualify.

 You don’t need to have employees, nor does your business need to be profitable.
 You can use your social security number instead of an EIN on the application.
 Your business doesn’t even need to have it’s own name or separate address from your personal one!